 Figure ~\ref{fig:lr_scan} shows results of this learning range test using three different ConvNets namely Inception-v3, EfficientNet-B0 and MobileNet-v1 on Cifar-10 dataset.

 Though slightly different, we can glean that accuracy drastically increases and decreases at around [$10^{-5}$, $10^{-4}$] and [$10^{-2}$, $10^{-1}$], respectively.
-Therefore, we set out these points $10^{-5}$ and $10^{-1}$ as the minimum and maximum boundaries for PSOs with random learning rates.
+Therefore, we set $10^{-5}$ and $10^{-1}$ as the minimum and the maximum boundaries for PSOs with random learning rates.